 Skoda aims for at least half its European car sales by 2030 to be electric

-PRAGUE, June 24 (Reuters) - Skoda Auto, part of Germany's Volkswagen Group , wants electric cars to make up at least half of its sales in Europe by 2030 as it transitions from motor engines in the coming decade, the Czech carmaker said on Thursday.
+PRAGUE (Reuters) - Skoda Auto, part of Germany’s Volkswagen Group, wants electric cars to make up at least half of its sales in Europe by 2030 as it transitions from motor engines in the coming decade, the Czech carmaker said on Thursday.

 As part of its strategy, Skoda will unveil at least three more all-electric models, adding to two models currently.
 The new models will be positioned below its Enyaq iV electric SUV.